gmarimon98/dd-srd/content/optional-rules/grid-combat.md

 As a move action, you can move up to your speed.
 You can split this movement up and perform it before or after your other actions.

 As extra actions, you can take any of the above actions listed under **Tactics**, **Effects**, **Support**, and **Analysis**, up to the maximum amount in each category determined by its corresponding stat.
 For example, with an Analysis of 4, you can only ask up to four questions from the list each combat.
 Unlike other extra actions, you can use **Reactions** outside of your turn when the action's condition applies.

-After taking your turn, you gain the exhausted condition and are not eligible to take another turn.
-Once every member of a side is exhausted, remove the exhausted condition from them.

 ## Enemies and NPCs